harshmeet-1029/voucher-generator/README.md

    - Ensure SQL Server is running and properly configured.
    - Open the `SQLQuery.sql` file located in the project root.
-   - Execute the script in SQL Server Management Studio (or any SQL client) to create the required tables
+   - Execute the script in SQL Server Management Studio (or any SQL client) to create the required database and tables

 ---